Monday, April 28, 2025

 Until next time...

-• Participate in Exhale's February blog hop: I did participate in the blog hop.
-You can check out my piece here.
+• Participate in Exhale's March blog hop: I did participate in the blog hop.
+I shared the things that have been comforting me over the past few weeks as I dealt with the waves of grief of my baby brother's death.
+You can check out my piece here

-• Read 1 book I borrowed from the library
+• Read 2 books I borrowed from the library

-• Read 1 book I received from NetGalley
+• Read 2 books I received from NetGalley

 • Try 1 new recipe